scolapicchioni/blazor/Lab09/readme.md

 - In the `Profile`, select `PhotoSharingApplication.WebServices.Grpc.Comments`
 - In the `App Url`, ensure that the value is `https://localhost:5005;http://localhost:5004`
 - Save
-- Right click the `PhotoSharingApplication.WebServices.Grpc.Comments` project, select `Set as Startup Project`
-- On the Visual Studio Toolbar on top, next to the green arrow, instead of `IISExpress` select `PhotoSharingApplication.WebServices.Grpc.Comments`
 - Click on the green arrow (or press F5) and verify that the project starts from port 5005
 - Stop the application